canmom/vector/VECTOR.md

 It's a real good dance, CERULEAN reckons.

 She's sweating, hyper-aware of each motion her opponent makes.
-Parry, feint, step back, hop up into the air to float with her VECTOR Engine and smile as a BLADE passes harmlessly under her feet.
+Parry, feint, step back, hop up into the air to float with her VECTOR engine and smile as a BLADE passes harmlessly under her feet.
 She's taken a few cuts - nothing particularly serious, already healed.
 So has her opponent - one cut snapped her belt, turning her half-dress into something more like a cape.

 CERULEAN *really* wants them to fuck.
 But not yet.